ih-lab/STORK/README.md

 $ python convert.py ../Images/train process/ 0

+* Keep the percentage of validation images as 0 because we set 15% for validation inside the code

 * It will save converted .tf records in the "process" directory.

 6) The Inception-V1 architecture should be run on the Train set images from the "STORK/scripts/slim" directory.
 First got the the following directory: STORK/scripts/slim.
 Then open load_inception_v1.sh located in "run/" directory and edit PRETRAINED_CHECKPOINT_DIR,TRAIN_DIR, and DATASET_DIR addresses.
 See the load_inception_v1.sh, for instance.
 Then, run the following command in shell script: